shadowg9/momoblog/content/projects/devops/_index.md

 - IaC: Infrastructure as Code tools allows users to manage to manage infrastructure with configuration files rather than a graphical user interface (GUI).
 - Swagger: suite of tools used to design, build, document, and consume RESTful APIs.
+- Bastion Host: entry point to an isolated environment

 <h3>Overview of the Diagram</h3>